tsuru/tsuru/docs/config.rst

 Defining the provisioner
 ------------------------

-Tsuru supports multiple provisioners.
+tsuru supports multiple provisioners.
 A provisioner is a Go type that satisfies an interface.
 By default, tsuru will use ``JujuProvisioner`` (identified by the string "juju").
 To use other provisioner, that has been already registered with tsuru, one must define the setting ``provisioner``.